 By approaching the security of your cloud with the mindset of an attacker, you will be able to uncover weak spots and employ more effective defense strategies.
 Let’s take a look at each step of the Cyber Kill Chain and get into the mindset of an attacker.

-During the reconnaissance step an attacker gathers information before starting the actual attack.
-This can be done by looking for publically available information on the Internet in order to find a target that has vulnerabilities that can be compromised; or by seeing what vulnerabilities exist within the cloud infrastructure of a specific organization.
+During the reconnaissance step, an attacker gathers information before starting the actual attack.
+This can be done by looking for publicly available information on the internet in order to find a target that has vulnerabilities that can be compromised or by seeing what vulnerabilities exist within the cloud infrastructure of a specific organization.

 And in an effort to catch any potential attackers who are beginning their attack journey at step one, implement continuous security monitoring to alert you to any scanning activity along with abnormal login attempts or failures.
 By catching an attacker that is trying to brute force their way into your network, you can take the necessary steps to stop the attack before much damage is done.